igneus/In-adiutorium/antifonar/README.markdown

 # Antiphonal for the liturgy of hours #

-* This branch is an attempt to integrate the festal psalter in the regular psalter, so that the festal psalter is never more needed. *

 To be able to compile the volumes of the Antiphonal, you need: